tombracey/News-Streaming-Pipeline/README.md

 # News Streaming Pipeline

 A proof of concept tool developed for Tech Returners which retrieves recent news articles from the Guardian API based on a search term, and sends them to an AWS SQS message broker.
+This is aimed at use by the marketing and careers teams, and can be used as a component of an AWS application.

 <img src="images/erd.png" alt="pipeline diagram" width="500">